JohnTheTripper/moviegoer-prototype/README.md

 During modeling, `ImageDataGenerator()` provided innate support for creating a Validation set of 20% of the Train data.

+### Frame Input
+`ImageDataGenerator.flow_from_directory()` was used to vectorize image data.
+For computational resource purposes, frames were resized to 128x128, and converted to grayscale.
+128x128 is actually the minimum size necessary for a 6x6 CNN layer.

 ### Class Imbalance, and Abstaining from Data Augmentation
-There was a strong class imbalance.
-After labeling, MCU frames only made **26%** of frames.
-This caused serious issues during preliminary modeling, where every Test frame was predicted to be a non-MCU.
-The Test/Train population functions of *Data Management* notebook allow for a parameter *imbalance_removal*, which allows a certain percentage of non-MCU frames to be removed from the Training set.
+There was a strong class imbalance: after labeling, MCU frames only made **26%** of frames.
+This caused serious issues during preliminary modeling, where nearly every Test frame was predicted to be a non-MCU.
+The custom Test/Train population functions of *Data Management* notebook allow for a parameter `imbalance_removal`, which allows a certain percentage of non-MCU frames to be removed from the Training set.
 Various percentages (20%, 40%, 60%) were tested in the *Baseline Creation* notebook; 60% was ultimately chosen as it provided the best results (and provided an almost-equal distribution of mcu vs. non-MCU frames).

 Keras' `ImageDataGenerator()` provides excellent options for data augmentation, to increase the variety of data, especially for an underrepresented class.
 After careful consideration, I declined to use any of these.
 A parameter-by-parameter rejection can be found in *baseline_creation*.